 When a child struggles to read, many parents do not know where to look for assistance.
-As a first step, FLC offers dyslexia screenings for children ages 5-18 who might have reading difficulties.
+As a first step, FLC offers dyslexia assessments for children ages 5-18 who might have reading difficulties.

-The screening includes an hour or so with a child while we explore their phonemic, reading, writing and spelling skills.
+The assessment includes an hour meeting with your child exploring their phonemic, reading, writing and spelling skills.

-After the screening, the parents will receive a written report and recommendations for next steps.
-With the center’s help, children with reading difficulties soon will be on their way to easier learning experiences.
+After the assessment, you will receive a written report and recommendations for next steps.
+With our help, your child will soon be on their way to easier learning experiences.